Hugo-Jurriaans/Hugo-Jurriaans/README.md

 Hi there 👋

 I am currently working on:
-- Buildding websites using CSS Frameworks
+- Building websites using CSS Frameworks

 I am Learning how to:
 - Properly use CSS Frameworks like Bulma and Tailwind